Macroeconomics in Forex Trading

 Make no mistake — if you’re trading forex, then you’d best brush up on your Macroeconomics 101!

 Economic output is the total value of all produced goods and services.
-One premier measure of output is Gross Domestic Product (GDP).
-GDP is viewed in relative terms, typically on a quarterly or annual basis.
+One premier measure of output is the Gross Domestic Product (GDP), which is typically viewed in relative terms on a quarterly or annual basis.

-Nominal and Real GDP are key elements of trading forex as both serve as performance and growth indicators.
+As performance and growth indicators, nominal and real GDP are key elements of forex trading.
 Generally, when GDP values are positive, the exchange rate of the domestic currency appreciates.
 Conversely, the local currency lags versus other foreign currency values when GDP is negative.

 gdp macroeconomics